The Windows version requires 64-bit Windows 10 or 11. We will keep version 8.80.1 available for those few people still running 32-bit Windows 10.

 - Some new commands, useful with pedals.
 You will need to program a keyboard shortcut if you want to use them: SpeedButtonCycleLtoR & SpeedButtonCycleRtoL to cycle through the speed buttons.
 Also PlayCueToggle & PlayReviewToggle needed for the Vidami pedal, and if you want to do Cue & Review using global shortcuts on Windows (which do not produce a key-up event).

 - In the keyboard shortcut & MIDI shortcut dialogs you will see a new option at the bottom: "Change the keystroke for a shortcut which already exists" and "Change the MIDI controller for a shortcut which already exists".
-These enable you to take an existing programmed shortcut and change the command which triggers it (instead of deleting the old shortcut and creating a new one).
+These enable you to take an existing programmed shortcut and change the keystroke or MIDI event which triggers it (instead of deleting the old shortcut and creating a new one).

 - "Display as Mono" is now on the View menu where it always should have been, instead of being a Preference.
 This means that it is now saved in your transcription file.
 You can still set a Preference for newly loaded sound files by using Preferences - New Windows - "Set defaults from current window".